 One MyMSTeam member described their experience with dysphasia: “I stutter and can’t find my words a lot.
 I often find it hard to talk to people because I am afraid I’ll stutter or say something crazy.”

-Multiple sclerosis can cause cognitive difficulties, which can affect the way a person speaks in some cases.
-Cognitive difficulties usually only result in mild speech problems related to memory and word finding.
+Multiple sclerosis can cause cognitive difficulties (sometimes called brain fog), which can affect the way a person speaks in some cases.
+Cognitive difficulties usually result in only mild speech problems related to memory and word-finding.

-Some medications used to treat MS symptoms can lead to dry mouth as a side effect, which may make speech more difficult.
+Some medications used to treat MS symptoms like bladder problems can lead to dry mouth as a side effect, which may make speech more difficult.
 Talk to your doctor if you experience this side effect.
 They may be able to change your medication or adjust your dosage.

 There are several ways that you and your health care team can work together to help improve and manage MS-related speech problems, generally through speech and language therapy.